-It was not thought best to propose at first a longer time for the continuance of this precife method than two years; it being confidered, that it is not possible, before any trial, fo well to judge of the expedience of a particular method and certain circumstances of the managing and ordering fuch an affair, as after fome time of experience.
-And it was not known, but that, after long confideration, and some trial, it might be thought best to alter some circumstance; or whether others that had not yet been confulted, might not propose a better method.
-The time first agreed on, though but fhort, was thought fufficient to give opportunity for judgment and experience, and for fuch as were difposed to union in an affair of such a nature, in distant places, mutually to communicate their fentiments on the subject.
+It was not thought best, to propose at first a longer time for the continuance of this precise method, than two years: It being considered, that it is not possible, before any trial, so well to judge of the expedience of a particular method and certain circumstances of the managing and ordering such an affair, as after some time of experience.
+And it was not known, but that after longer consideration, and some trial, it might be thought best to alter some circumstances; or whether others, that had not yet been consulted, might not propose a better method.
+The time first agreed on, though but short, was thought sufficient to give opportunity for judgment and experience, and for such as were disposed to union in an affair of such a nature, in distant places, mutually to communicate their sentiments on the subject.

-The way, which those that first projected and came into this agreement, thought best for the giving notice of it and proposing it to others, was not by any thing published from the press, but by personal conversation with such as they could conveniently have immediate access to, and by private correspondence with others at a distance.
-At first it was intended, that some formal paper, propoling the matter, should be fent about for proper amendments and improvements, and then concurrence: but on more mature deliberation, it was confidered how this might give a handle to objections, (which they tho't it best, to the utmost, to avoid in the infancy of the affair) and how practicable it was, without any fuch formality, to spread the fubstance of the proposal by private letters, together with a request to their correspondents, mutually to communicate their tho'ts.
-Therefore this was fixed on, as the method that was preferable at the beginning.
-Accordingly, they propofed and endeavoured to promote the affair in this way, and with fuch fuccess, that great numbers in Scotland and England fell in with the proposal, and fome in North America.
-As to Scotland, it was complied with by numbers, in the four chief towns, Edinburgh, Glasgow, Aberdeen, and Dundee, and many country towns and congregations in various parts of the land.
-One of the ministers, that was primarily concerned in this affair, in a letter to one of his correspondents, speaks of an explicit declaration of the concurrence of the praying focieties in Edinburgh, which they had made in a letter.
-The number of the praying focieties in that city is very confiderable.
-Mr. Robe, of Kilfyth, (in a letter to Mr. Prince, of Boston, dated November 3, 1743,) says-There were then above thirty societies of young peoplethere, newly erected, some of which consisted of upwards of thirty members.-As to Glasgow, this union was unanimously agreed to by about forty-sive praying societies there, as an eminent minister in that city informs, in a letter.
+The way, in which those that first projected and came into this agreement, thought best for the giving notice of it and proposing it to others, was not by any thing published from the press; but by personal conversation with such as they could conveniently have immediate access to, and by private correspondence with others at a distance.
+At first it was intended, that some fermal paper, proposing the matter, should be sent about for proper amendments and improvements, and then concurrence: But on more mature deliberation, it was considered how this might give a handle to objections (which they thought it best, to the utmost, to avoid in the infancy of the affair) and how practicable it was, without any such formality, to spread the substance of the proposal by private letters, together with a request to their correspondents, mutually to communicate their thoughts.
+Therefore this was fixed on. as the method that was preferable at the beginning.
+Accordingly, they proposed and endeavored to promote the affair in this way; and with such success, that great numbers in Scotland and England fell in with the proposal, and some in North America.
+As to Scotland, it was complied with by numbers in the four chief towns, Edinburgh, Glasgow, Aberdeen and Dundee, and many country towns and congregations in various parts of the land: One of the ministers, that was primarily concerned in this affair, in a letter to one of his correspondents, speaks of an explicit declaration of the concurrence of the praying societies in Edinburgh, which they had made in a letter.
+The number of the praying societies in that city is very considerable: Mr. Robe of Kilsyth, (in a letter to Mr. Prince of Boston, dated November 3, 1743) says, there were then above thirty societies of young people there newly erected, some of whom consisted of upwards of thirty members.
+As to Glasgow, this union was unanimously agreed to by about fortyfive praying societies there; as an eminent minister in that city informs, in a letter.